Sweet Potato Black Bean Burgers

 Chill the mixture in the fridge for 20 minutes.
 If baking, preheat the oven to 400 F.

 Step 4.
-Use your hands to create 6 burger patties.
+Use your hands to create 6 burger patties, placing them on a lined baking pan.

-- Leftover patties can be stored in the fridge for up to 5 days.
+- Fridge: Cooked patties can be stored in the fridge in a sealed container for up to 5 days.

 Loving these veggie burgers?
 Here are some more must-try recipes: